ninasiam/housing_data_analysis/README.md

 ###### Linear Regression on Boston Housing Dataset.

   - Basic expanatory analysis for the boston housing dataset.
-  - Use a Linear Regression to find the parameters and make predictions.
+  - Use a Linear Regression model to find the parameters and make predictions.